 Thus this instrument offers an unique approach to Mozart's ideas of piano sound in his Viennese period and a special source of inspiration.

-Literature: Many papers discussing the mentioned three early Walter grands in: Mitteilungen der Internationalen Stiftung Mozarteum, 48.
+Literature: Many papers discussing the three early Walter grands mentioned, cf. in: Mitteilungen der Internationalen Stiftung Mozarteum, 48.
 Jg., Salzburg (2000)

 The specific action of the THW grand

 Walter modified Stein's action with escapement and changed a considerable number of details already in his early years.
 His obvious intention was an overall increase of volume and a wider range of development of sound in the louder range.
 A Stein action consists of c15 different parts, Walter's of 18, in sum 915 parts (Stein) as opposed to 1098 (Walter):